 5. More collaboration and less competition

-The newest generation will try to stay online as much as possible and thus connected to everything around them.
+The newest generation will try to stay online as much as possible and thus connect to everything around them.
 They will know the smallest details about their coworkers and engage with them via cloud-based communication and on social media platforms.
-To keep this collaboration real, companies should also offer employees the opportunity to immerse themselves incorporate social networking, attend smart meeting rooms, adopt VR and AR, and/or learn AI and ML for collaboration purposes.
+To keep this collaboration real, companies should also offer employees the opportunity to immerse themselves in incorporating social networking, attend smart meeting rooms, adopt VR and AR, and/or learn AI and ML for collaboration purposes.